Shipping is 12–22% of revenue

 International rates are where carriers pad the most.
 Without a real reseller agreement, you're paying near-retail on every cross-border order.

 Every order is shopped across your carriers and the GPO at print time.
 Lowest viable label wins.
-Saves 8–18% on average vs. carrier-default routing.
+Routinely cuts cost-per-label without changing SLA.

 Stores under ~$10K/month shipping spend — the math doesn't work until you have real volume.